 - 1.1.
 For the Arboricultural Method Statement see section 4. - 1.2.
 The site is currently two open fields separated by a belt of trees, bordered by existing housing areas.
 The proposed development is the construction of 92 residential dwellings, with associated infrastructure. - 1.3.
 This report has been revised as 'A' on the 22nd of October 2025 following an update to the layout. - 1.4.
-This impact assessment is intended to evaluate the direct and indirect effects of the proposed design on the trees on site, and where necessary recommends mitigation. - 1.5.
-Given the number of trees on the site, the development proposals incorporate the majority of the better, more sustainable specimens. - 1.6.
-All of the 'A' and 'B' category trees are to be retained and protected throughout the development. - 1.7.
-All of the trees proposed for removal are in the lower two categories, 'C' and 'U', and are not of a quality that should represent any constraint to development. - 1.8.
-Where proposed new hard surfaces encroach into the RPA of trees highlighted for retention, sensitive surface construction will be required. - 1.9.
+This report was revised (rev B) on 25th November 2025 to reflect impact from an updated layout and to address comments received from Horsham District Council Tree Officer. - 1.5.
+This impact assessment is intended to evaluate the direct and indirect effects of the proposed design on the trees on site, and where necessary recommends mitigation. - 1.6.
+Given the number of trees on the site, the development proposals incorporate the majority of the better, more sustainable specimens. - 1.7.
+All of the 'A' and 'B' category trees are to be retained and protected throughout the development. - 1.8.
+All of the trees proposed for removal are in the lower two categories, 'C' and 'U', and are not of a quality that should represent any constraint to development. - 1.9.
+Where proposed new pedestrian hard surfaces encroach into the RPA of trees highlighted for retention, sensitive surface construction will be required. - 1.10.
+Where proposed vehicular hard surfacing encroaches into retained RPAs, a sensitive excavation methodology will be required. - 1.11.
+A temporary fencing alignment has been specified to protect retained RPAs prior to no-dig surfacing works. - 1.12.
 Number of trees to be removed as a direct result of the current design (see section 4 for details):

 BS Category Number of individual trees Tree Groups

 U 2 1

-A ~ ~
+A 0 0

-B ~ ~
+B 0 0

 C 23 2

-- 1.10.
+- 1.13.
 The Arboricultural Method Statement (AMS) has been compiled in conjunction with the Tree Protection Plan (TPP) for the purpose of feasibility and planning, as per Figure 1 of BS5837:2012.
 These detail any mitigation which will be necessary to ensure the protection of retained trees throughout the development.